myroyalgold/Airline-Delay/README.md

-When i click on close and apply, the delayed dataset rows is much and it display some errors, i rightclick on the delayed dataset, edit and it direct me to query page.
+When i click on close and apply, the delayed dataset rows is much and it display some errors, I rightclick on the delayed dataset, edit and it direct me to query page.

 ![2022-07-16 (16)](https://user-images.githubusercontent.com/107118603/179372919-17636d3c-574f-4c83-8b87-e181873b3390.png)